 Generally, your health care provider must give you a copy in the format that you request if they are able to do so.

-Your provider may charge you a fee to copy your medical record.
+In many cases, your provider may charge you a fee to copy your medical record.

 How Do I Ask for My Medical Record?